General Mental Health Trivia

 Answer: Isaac Ray

-Question: What was Dorothea Dix known for in the 1800s?
+Question: Who fought for better psychiatric hospitals in the 1800s?

 Answer: Mental health